Aidan Guerra: 2014

 In May, Guerra was named as the only change to the Queensland team for game 1 of the 2014 State of Origin series in place of the injured Sam Thaiday.
 He made his debut in the Maroons 8–12 loss at Suncorp Stadium.
 Guerra started at second-row in game 2, as the Maroons lost again, 4–6.
 In game 3, at Suncorp Stadium, Guerra scored his first origin try in the Maroons 32–8 win.
-Guerra finished off the Roosters season with 23 matches from 6 tries.
+Guerra finished off the Roosters season with 6 tries from 23 matches.
 On 14 October, Guerra was selected in the Australian Kangaroos 24-man squad for the 2014 Four Nations.
 He made his Australian debut and played his only match in the tournament in the 30–12 loss against New Zealand off the interchange bench at Suncorp Stadium.
 On 23 December, Guerra extended his contract with the Sydney Roosters to the end of the 2017 season.